skratsch-solutions/skratsch-solutions.github.io/_it-services/voip-business-phones.md

 weight: 11
 ---

-VOIP business phones are a must-have for our modern era.
-Employees don't have to give out their cell number to be reached while working at home or at a remote site.
-Plus, VOIP has the advantages of a traditional office phone setup like having a customizable auto attendant, call queues, spam blocking, and dynamic call routing.
-Our VOIP phone service includes:

-- Installation of a new Voice Over Internet Protocol (VOIP) system
-- Porting over existing phone lines and extensions
-- Setting up call forwarding, call waiting and call blocking options
+## Elevate Your Communication with VOIP Business Phones

+In our modern era, VOIP business phones are essential.
+They offer several advantages, especially for remote work scenarios:

+1. **Privacy and Convenience**: Employees no longer need to share personal cell numbers.
+They can be reached seamlessly while working from home or remote sites.

+2. **Office Phone Features**: VOIP provides features akin to a traditional office phone system:
+   - **Customizable Auto Attendant**
+   - **Call Queues**
+   - **Spam Blocking**
+   - **Dynamic Call Routing**

+Our comprehensive VOIP phone service includes:

+- **New System Installation**
+- **Porting Existing Phone Lines and Extensions**
+- **Configuring Call Forwarding, Call Waiting, and Call Blocking**
-- Training your team on how to use the VOIP system
+- **Team Training on VOIP System Usage**

-VOIP telephones provide a professional experience for prospects and customers.
+With VOIP, you'll create a professional experience for both prospects and customers.

-## Which VOIP phone system?
-Why VOIP over PBX?

-VOIP is an acronym for Voice Over Internet Protocol.

-More plainly, VOIP is an Internet-based phone system.
-VOIP offers significant advantages over traditional small business phone systems built using a PBX (Private Box Exchange) network.
+## VOIP vs. PBX: Making the Right Choice

+**VOIP (Voice Over Internet Protocol)** simplifies communication by leveraging the internet for phone services.
+Here's why it's a smart choice:

-- Initial system setup and ongoing costs are lower
+1. **Cost-Effective**: Lower initial setup costs and ongoing expenses.
-- Distance and location make no difference.
-It's easy to route calls to remote workers and field service personnel
+2. **Location Independence**: Easily route calls to remote workers and field personnel.
-- You can add as many phone lines as you need
+3. **Scalability**: Add as many phone lines as needed without hassle.
-- Automatically includes premium features like call forwarding, call waiting, voicemail, spam blocking, etc.
+4. **Premium Features**: Enjoy call forwarding, voicemail, spam blocking, and more.
-- Can be integrated with [Microsoft 365](/it-services/microsoft-365) and other online meeting and collaboration software programs to provide a seamless experience for employees, customers and prospects.

-The only caveat is that your business must have a fast, reliable Internet connection.

-_But don’t you need that anyway?_
+5. **Integration**: Seamlessly integrate with tools like [Microsoft 365](/it-services/microsoft-365) for a unified experience.

+Remember, a reliable internet connection is essential.
+But isn't that a necessity anyway?

 ![VOIP Business Phones](/images/post/Collab-from-Anywhere-GoToConnect-Product-Image.jpg)